tnyidea/configurator/README.md

 # configurator

-A Go configurator library powered by Viper and Hashicorp Vault
+A Go configurator library powered by Viper

 ## Example
 Create your own struct and optionally tag the fields with default values, environment variables and